grpc/proposal/A72-open-telemetry-tracing.md

   * key `sequence-number` with integer value of the seq no. The seq no. indicates the order of the received messages on the attempt (i.e., it starts at 0 and is incremented by 1 for each message received), the same below.
-  * key named `message-size-compressed` if the message needs decompression, otherwise named `message-size`, with integer value of wire message size.
+  * key named `message-size-compressed` if the implementation knows the message needs decompression, otherwise named `message-size`, with integer value of wire message size.
   * If the message needs decompression, add key `message-size-uncompressed` with integer value of uncompressed message size.
 If this is reported as a